 Three — You’re on the road heading to to your Aunt’s house for the holiday’s, and desperately need a (really tasty) snack.

 What do you want?

-For a brilliant breakfast, to complete your dessert, or for a super satisfying snack?
+It’s a brilliant breakfast, it can complete your dessert, and it’s a super satisfying snack.